 Lendlease believes that its participation in the GRESB survey provides clarity and transparency on the ESG performance of its property funds and assets on a globally consistent basis, and believes that GRESB provides necessary focus and direction for the real estate sector.

-In 2015, Lendlease's Investment Management business was again recognised as a leader in responsible property investment by GRESB.
-Australian Prime Property Fund Commercial was ranked 1st globally out of 707 respondents.
-Lendlease International Towers Sydney Trust was named sustainable development fund globally and Lendlease One International Towers Sydney Trust (LLOITST) were ranked equal first in the GRESB developer assessment category.
+In 2016, several funds in Lendlease's Investment Management business were recognised as leaders in responsibile property investment by GRESB.
+Australian Prime Property Fund Commercial (APPF Commercial) was ranked 3rd globally out of 759 respondents.
+Lendlease International Towers Sydney Trust (LLITST) was named the leading sustainable development fund globally and Lendlease One International Towers Sydney Trust (LLOITST) were ranked equal first in the GRESB developer assessment category.
 APPF Industrial was ranked first in the Oceania private unlisted industrial fund category.
 Australian Prime Property Fund Retail (APPF Retail), which was ranked second in the Oceania private retail fund category with the Lendlease Sub-Regional Retail Fund (LLSRF) ranked third.

 Detailed GRESB results are disclosed on the respective fund pages.